-The goals of this study were threefold: (1) To design the two reflective PV for MSK- instructional approaches for mapping direct/indirect MSK-teaching modes from videotaped science-teaching vignettes, viewed during preservice university-based workshops: (a) training based solely on traditional LFTB versus (b) training based jointly on both complementary approaches (LFSB + LFTB).
-(2) To compare the effectiveness of LFTB vs. LFTB + LFSB for preservice teachers' actual MSK teaching to their students (Q1).
-(3) To examine the contribution of the preservice teachers' LFTB vs. LFTB + LFSB reflective approach to their students' MSK (Q2).
-Our study formulated hypotheses in light of: (a) researchers’ assertions that preservice teachers may be expected to need more explicit, systematic reflective support at the novice stage (Pintrich 2002; Veenman et al. 2006); (b) several prior claims that the systematic bottom-up specific prompts condition might be a catalyst that fosters preservice teachers’ use of MSK in ill-defined domains such as pedagogy education (Davis 2003; Ifenthaler 2012; Koedinger and Aleven 2007; AUTHOR & COLLEAGUE.
-2015); and (c) initial studies pointing to the benefit of specific prompts over students' behaviors for developing PV for teaching (Seidel et al. 2014; Kramarski & Choen, 2017).
-Addressing Q1 for the group comparisons in actually teaching MSK, we expected that the group of participants exposed to the LFTB + LFSB-prompts condition would surpass the group exposed to LFTB prompts condition in actually teaching MSK.
-Addressing Q2 for the group comparisons in their students' MSK, we expected that the students' MSK in the group exposed to LFTB + LFSB prompts would yield higher outcomes than the group exposed to only LFTB, in light of previous research indicating that both LFTB + LFSB prompts hold merit for transferring knowledge to new contexts using different thinking paths (Aleven et al. 2006; Davis 2003; Ifenthaler 2012; Michalsky and Kramarski 2015; McNeill and Krajcik 2008; Salomon and Perkins 1989; Wu and Looi 2012).
+The goals of this study were threefold.
+The first goal was to design the two reflective PV for MSK- instructional approaches for mapping direct/indirect MSK-teaching modes from videotaped science-teaching vignettes, viewed during pre-service university-based workshops.
+Trainings were based either (a) solely on traditional LFTB or (b) on two complementary approaches (LFSB + LFTB).
+The second goal was to compare the effectiveness of LFTB vs. LFTB + LFSB for pre-service teachers’ actual MSK teaching of their students (Q1).
+Lastly, the third goal was to examine the contribution of pre-service teachers’ LFTB vs. LFTB + LFSB reflective approaches for students’ MSK (Q2).

+Research hypotheses were based on: (a) researchers’ assertions that pre-service teachers will likely need more explicit, systematic reflective support during their training (Pintrich 2002; Veenman et al. 2006); (b) several prior claims that systematic, bottom-up specific prompts might foster pre-service teachers’ use of MSK in ill-defined domains such as pedagogy education (Davis 2003; Ifenthaler 2012; Koedinger and Aleven 2007; AUTHOR & COLLEAGUE, 2015); and (c) initial studies that point to the benefit of specific prompts emphasizing student behavior for developing PV for teaching (Seidel et al. 2014; Kramarski & Choen, 2017).
+In regard to Q1, which examined group differences in the actual teaching of MSK, we expected that the group of participants exposed to the LFTB + LFSB-prompts condition would be more effective than the group exposed only to the LFTB- prompts condition.
+In regard to Q2, which examined group differences in students’ MSK, we expected that the students’ MSK in the group exposed to LFTB + LFSB prompts would yield better outcomes than the group exposed only to LFTB.
+This hypothesis reflects previous research, which indicates that the utilization of both LFTB + LFSB prompts hold merit for transferring knowledge to new contexts using different thinking paths (Aleven et al. 2006; Davis 2003; Ifenthaler 2012; Michalsky and Kramarski 2015; McNeill and Krajcik 2008; Salomon and Perkins 1989; Wu and Looi 2012).

 Method